fdonnet/ubik_accounting/README.md

 - Look at the open issues and make a PR.
 - Correct bad technical decisions by opening an issue or propose a PR.
 - Share your "business" accounting skills and point out where I m conceptually wrong. (no expert here)
+- A lot of things can be upgraded in every layers, so don't hesitate, I made this repo public for that => to receive feedback.

 ## Not ready for production